ndaidong/stabilize.js/README.md

 ```

 Return an immutable array that has the new methods: *unique*, *first*, *last*, *insert*, *append*, *remove*, *isort* and *ireverse*.
 All these methods return the immutable data.

+Because the returned array is regular array, so you can still use the built-in methods in Array.prototype as normal.

 #### .unique(key)